redwallsolutions/about-component-module/README.md

-# Mobile Modal Component Module
+# About React Component

-A React Component that slide up a configurable modal in mobile apps.
+A component to clear cache and allow deliver updates easily.